 (Is there anything so restful, after a day’s hard work, as lying in a ship’s bunk feeling the waves rise and sink, rise and sink, beneath you?
 And hearing the soft breathing of the man you love more than your very soul, in time to the waves though he doesn’t know it, dreaming in the bunk below.

 I bless George and Wallace for necessitating our doubling up like this, though I would have preferred something sharably wide.
 But even having him right beneath me fills me with peace.

 Until I hear him murmur in his sleep, “We all must burn.
 Oh God we need to burn!”)

 Monday, January 18, 2709

-We track it by its smell–pungent, bittersweet.
+Not that we let our guard down.
 We keep our guns in our arms, scanning to our left and right, before us and behind.
 We search for the stamp of government-issue boots in dirt, but the stony ground gives us nothing.
 They want it as much as we do, now, maybe more.

 It didn’t turn up in the supplies.
 Cigarettes, yes, and we smoke them gratefully, but not what we really need.

 The smell of blessed poison grows stronger.
 We must have it, on this hard road.
 We drag ourselves forward, having no other objective with which to flog ourselves on, not till we satisfy necessity.
 Our muscles ache for it.
 Our weary veins cry out for fire!

 There–we see a cluster of bushes–oh mountain generosity!
 Even from this distance, each curve of twig, each flutter of leaf, looks beautiful to me, shimmering in the harsh mountain sun.

 For we have climbed higher than the clouds by now, to the cold, dry regions.
 The summer radiance beats down and makes us sweat, but then the high, thin air whips winter breath upon us and chills us dry again.
 So we tingle constantly between extremes–yet it doesn’t exhilarate us like the greenfire would.